irisgau/irisgau.github.io/docs/_drafts/2024-06-19-taiwan-green-island.markdown

 This was such an amazing trip, and the perfect way to close out my time living abroad in Taiwan.
 We almost didn't want to leave.

 <br>
-*AI transparency:* I inputted my bullet-pointed notes into ChatGPT with the following prompt: *write this into an easy-to-read and organized blog post*.
+*AI transparency:* I inputted my trip notes into ChatGPT with the following prompt: *write this into an easy-to-read and organized blog post*.
 I used the structure as a starting point, then heavily edited the output to change content, add details, and write it in my own voice.